home catalog search luxury villas contact us find yourself in italy

 How is driving in Italy different?

 Driving in Italy offers some challenges.
 It need not be a frightening experience.
-It just takes a U.S. driver’s license, a car and a great deal more attention and concentration than we are used to when driving in the U.S!
-Italy’s freeway (autostrada) system is as good as the U.S. interstate system but, given that it is a toll road, can be expensive.
+It just takes a U.S. driver’s license, international driver’s license (easily attained at AAA), a car and a great deal more attention and concentration than we are used to when driving in the U.S!
+For example, talking on a cell phone while driving is illegal in Italy.
+In fact, Italy has waged a successful campaign against speed and careless driving.
+Deaths are down by almost 50% and you will want to respect the posted speed limits.
+Surveillance cameras are used extensively.

+Italy’s freeway (autostrada) system is as good as the interstate systems in other countries but given that it is a toll road, it can be expensive.
 When entering the Autostrada, do not enter the line for TELECARTE.
 These are for motorists with passes.
-You will just take a ticket on entering the highway that indicates your "point of entry".
+You will just take a ticket (biglietti) on entering the highway that indicates your “point of entry”.
 You will pay (in Euros or credit card) when you exit, according to the distance you have driven.
-When exiting, look for the sign/symbol of the man taking coins.
-This means that there is an attendant at the booth and can make change for you.
-Credit cards are accepted.
+When exiting, look either for the sign/symbol of the man taking coins where an attendant at the booth will take your cash or “VIAcard” where you can use Visa/Mastercard and American express.
+Here, you will first put in your toll ticket (biglietto) and then your credit card (tessera).
+The credit card will be returned, the toll amount debited to your card and the tollgate will open.
+It is quick and easy.
+When traveling on the Autostrada, make sure that your headlights are switched on at all times.
+This is a heartedly enforced regulation.

 It is a very good idea to become familiar with the international road signs, many of which are not used in the US.
-Here is a good website for the signs: http://www.travlang.com/signs/regulate.html.
+Here is a good website for the signs:

-The official speed limit on Italian freeways is 130 kilometers per hour.
-This is approximately 80 miles per hour.
-Many people, especially Italians and Germans, ignore this!
-The police is not often noticeable but they do make use of photo surveillance.
-So be careful!
-You never know who may be watching.
-And never, never travel in the left lane, unless you intend to pass.
+Speed limits are strictly enforced in Italy with a “point” system.
+In our opinion, Italians have slowed down and continue to pass slower moving cars only in the left lane.
+Never travel in the left lane, unless you intend to pass.
 The left lane is used strictly for passing and, once you do pass, pull back over into the right lane at once .
 If you don’t, you will immediately have another car on your tail, blinking its headlights at you.
 There is no courteous distance acceptable between cars in Italy!
+Also, for more on driving in Italy, consult the Slow Traveler website:

 top of page